 No Sales Tax If Shipped Outside North Carolina

 The Type C “Victor” — introduced in 1900 — was machinist Eldridge Johnson’s first attempt at designing a phonograph that was not largely derivative of a Berliner Gramophone.

 It was, as such, the birth of the Victor Talking Machine.

-Original Johnson horn; original Johnson leather horn elbow; original Johnson horn cradle; original Johnson record clamp; original Johnson Concert reproducer.
+Original horn; original leather horn elbow; original horn cradle; original record clamp; original Eldridge R. Johnson Concert reproducer.